HBC Point Blanket FAQs

 - Green with black bar

-Hbc no longer carries a line of coats made from point blanket fabric.
-Classic Hbc blanket coats were last made in 2000 and are regularly found at second hand stores where they can command strong prices.
+Classic HBC blanket coats were last made in 2000 and are regularly found at second hand stores where they can command strong prices.
 They also regularly appear on eBay.

-Since the sales of the blanket coat were not strong in recent years, a decision was made to revamp the coat for the first fall/winter season launch of the Hbc Signature Collection in 2003.
+For the launch of the HBC Signature Collection for the fall/winter season of 2003 the coat was revamped.
 The line offered classic duffle and commuter style coats made in a special doubleface wool by well-known UK manufacturer Gloverall.
-These coats, in scarlet, grey, navy or multistripe exteriors with coordinating dark or light Hbc tartan linings, were available only for a few seasons.
-No longer in production, The Bay plans to offer new coats in this specialty fabric beginning in fall 2010.
+These coats, in scarlet, grey, navy or multistripe exteriors with coordinating dark or light HBC tartan linings, were available only for a few seasons.

-In December 2009 The Bay introduced its new Hudson's Bay Company collection — an aspirational Canadian lifestyle brand featuring fashion apparel, accessories, home decor and specialty seasonal items.
+In December 2009, Hudson's Bay introduced its new Hudson's Bay Company Collection — an aspirational Canadian lifestyle brand featuring fashion apparel, accessories, home decor and specialty seasonal items.
 To celebrate the launch of the collection, ten Canadian fashion designers were invited to create one-of-a-kind coats from a Hudson's Bay Company Point Blanket.
 Comrags, Erdem Moralioglu, Harricana par Mariouche, Jeremy Laing, Klaxon Howl, Krane, Lida Baday, Pink Tartan, Smythe and Todd Lynn participated.
 Each was given a Point Blanket in the colour of their choice to create a contemporary coat.

 There were no limitations on the imagination and creativity the designers brought to the table.
 The resulting gallery-worthy showcase pieces included a vast range of styles, including: bomber jacket, three-quarter length men's and women's car coats, capelet, and a full-length fur-trimmed coat — including one silhouette with a bustle!

-Woolrich, Inc. holds the exclusive licence for Hbc blankets in the U.S., i.e. they are the only company allowed to import them.
-They are available from Woolrich, L.L.
-Bean and Getz Department Store.
+Woolrich, Inc. holds the exclusive licence for HBC blankets in the U.S., i.e. they are the only company allowed to import them.
+They are available from Lord and Taylor, Woolrich, L.L.
+Bean, and Getz Department Store.
 All these companies offer the blankets for sale on their websites.

 Hudson's Bay Company has been selling blankets from the beginning.
 In 1668, 2 years before the granting of the Royal Charter, the Nonsuch sailed to Hudson Bay on a speculative voyage to prove the feasibility of the northern fur trade route.
 Among the trade goods she carried were woolen blankets.
 Blankets have always been a staple of the trade.

-For more information, visit the Hbc Point Blanket page.
-You might also want to consult The Blanket: An Illustrated History of the Hudson's Bay Point Blanket, written by noted Hbc point blanket collector Harold Tichenor.
-The Blanket was published in 2002 and is for sale at selected Bay stores for $19.95.
-It is also available in the U.S. from Woolrich, Inc. .
+For more information, visit the HBC Point Blanket page.
+You might also want to consult The Blanket: An Illustrated History of the Hudson's Bay Point Blanket, written by noted HBC point blanket collector Harold Tichenor.
+The Blanket was published in 2002 and is for sale at selected Hudson's Bay stores for $19.95.
 If you are interested in collecting, you should look at The Collector's Guide to Point Blankets of the Hudson's Bay Company and other companies trading in North America, also by Harold Tichenor.
 It is available direct from the author.